akshat-aqui/akshat-aqui/README.md

 # Hi there👋, I'm Akshat Kumar

-## I'm a Undergraduate student pursuing Bachelors of Engineering in the field of Computer Science.
+## I am an IT student currently undergoing my undergraduate degree, Bachelor in Engineering in the field of Information Technology (IT)

-- 🔭 Check out my Learnings: [Octet's Learning](https://akshat-aqui.github.io/)
-- 🌱 I’m currently learning Web Development and Data Structures & Algorithm.
-- 👯 I’m looking to contribute and work with firms.
-- 🥅 2022 Goals: Complete Web development and Data Structure & Algorithm.
+* 🌍  I'm based in Delhi, India
+* 🖥️  See my portfolio at [My Website](http://akshat-aqui.github.io/)
+* 🧠  I'm learning Networking, Linux, Python, Internet of Things
-- ⚡ Interests: I trade and invest in Cryptocurrencies.
+* ⚡ Interests: I trade and invest in Cryptocurrencies.
 I love playing Football and reading stuffs related to Time Travel.

 ### Connect with me: